 Growth through change

-The people who know me best tend to describe me the same few ways, and I think they're right: curious, driven, empathetic, genuine.
-Curious enough to find a story in almost anything.
-Driven enough to chase the ones worth telling.
-Empathetic because the people around me — family, friends, the little wins that make them proud of me — are still what gets me out of bed, more than any job title will.
-And genuine, because I'd rather be liked for who I actually am than for who I'm pretending to be in a given room.
+The people who actually know me tend to land on the same few words: curious, driven, empathetic, genuine.
+Curious enough to find something worth telling in almost anything.
+Driven enough to actually go after it once I find it.
+Empathetic because my family and friends — and whether I'm making them proud — still matter to me more than any job title ever will.
+Genuine because I'd rather be liked for who I actually am than for some version of myself I put on for the room.